 I am an Adapted Physical Activity professional from Denton, Texas.
 I have a Bachelors in Physiotherapy degree from India.
-Always having cherished the dream of serving individuals with disabilities (IWD), my search for higher education opportunities in disability sports brought me to the United States in 2012.
-Since then I have obtained a Masters degree in Adapted Physical Activity and am currently Doctoral candidate in Adapted Physical Education with minor specializations covering Educational Leadership and Sport Management.
-Exposure to services that are provided to IWD in the United States is a major inspiration behind my interest to take Adapted Physical Education into schools and communities of developing countries.
+Always having cherished the dream of serving individuals with disabilities (IwD), my search for higher education opportunities in disability sports brought me to the United States in 2012.
+Since then I have obtained a Masters degree in Adapted Physical Activity and am currently a Doctoral candidate in Adapted Physical Education with minor specializations covering Educational Leadership and Sport Management.
+Exposure to services that are provided to IwD in the United States is a major inspiration behind my interest to take Adapted Physical Education into schools and communities of developing countries.

 My life goal is to guide India out of its current Paralympic movement crisis and create world class training opportunities for Indian Paralympic athletes through athlete empowerment programs.